wp-plugins/mowser-wordpress-mobile/readme.txt

 Tags: mobile, xhtml, cellphone, handset, mowser Requires at least: 2.0.2
 Tested up to: 2.3.2
-Stable tag: 2.0
+Stable tag: 2.1

 This plugin will detect mobile phones, and redirect to Mowser.com to display a mobile optimized version of the page.

 == Description ==

-Mowser (http://mowser.com) includes a service that allows publishers to display their existing web content to user on mobile phones and other handheld devices.
+Mowser (http://mowser.com) includes a service that allows publishers to display their existing web content to users on mobile phones and other handheld devices.
 This plugin detects when a user is on a mobile phone and automatically redirects them to the Mowser optimized version of the page they were trying to access.